“Will prices for my flight drop or should I book now?”

 It’s one of the most common questions for airfare – and one of the toughest to answer.
 But Google Flights is here to help.

-Google Flights Price Alerts
+What is a Google Flights Price Alert?

 Here’s a quick rundown on how to use Google Flights Price Alerts: Once you’re on the Google Flights homepage, select your origin and destination airports and travel dates.
 Select round-trip or one-way tickets, the number of travelers and which class you want to fly (economy, business, etc.).